Ireland profile - Timeline

 2013 July - Parliament passes legislation that for first time allows abortion in limited circumstances.

-2014 April - President Michael D Higgins goes on an official visit to Britain, the first ever by an Irish head of state.
+2014 April - President Michael D Higgins makes official visit to Britain, the first ever by an Irish head of state.

 2014 June - Government says it will hold an inquiry into mother and baby homes operated last century by religious organisations, after claims that 800 children died at one home between 1925 and 1961.